vilyapilya/AVLTreeVisualization/README.md

 In addition to the webpack entry file, there will be three scripts involved in this project:

+app folder:
-display.js: this script will handle the logic for creating and updating the necessary Easel.js elements and rendering them to the DOM.''
+display.js: this script will handle the logic for creating and updating the necessary app.js: this is the entry file. display.js: this file is resposible for drawing the elements on the screen node.js: this script defines nodes for the AVL tree. tree.js: defines the tree itself, its methods, rotations. point.js: this to define an object for coordinates.

-toggle.js: this script will switch between the avl tree and binary heap. avl.js: this script will handle the users' iput and the tree rotations heap.js: this script will handle the binary heap logic
+css folder:
+three.css: styles the input field

 ## Bonus:
 * Add finding functionality.